 English Language Learner (ELL)—An eligible individual who has limited ability in reading, writing, speaking, or comprehending English and whose native language is a language other than English or who lives in a family or community environment where a language other than English is the dominant language.

+English Literacy and Civics Education Services (EL Civics)—Education services provided to adult ELLs, including professionals with degrees or credentials in their native countries, to enable them to achieve competency in English and acquire the basic and more advanced skills needed to function effectively as parents, workers, and citizens in the United States.
+EL Civics services must include instruction in literacy, ESL, and the rights and responsibilities of citizenship and civic participation and may include Workforce Training.

 Internationally Trained ELL Professional—An ELL who is a professional with a degree or credential from his or her native country.

+Integrated EL Civics—A program funded under WIOA §243 for adult ELLs, including professionals with degrees and credentials in their native countries.
+WIOA §243 Integrated EL Civics funds require that the program service approach include EL Civics services in combination with Integrated Education and Training (IET) for participants for whom IET services are appropriate.
+Additionally, the Integrated EL Civics program must:

+be designed to prepare adult ELLs for, and place them in, unsubsidized employment in existing and emerging in-demand industry sectors or target occupations that lead to economic self-sufficiency; and

+integrate with Board and Workforce Solutions Office functions to carry out the program’s activities.

-Individual Training, Education, and Career Plan (ITEC Plan)—A plan for each student participant, as required under AEL grantee contract TWC RFP 320-14-10.
+Individual Training, Education, and Career Plan (ITEC Plan)—A plan for each student participant, as required under AEL grantee contract TWC RFP 320-18-01.
 The ITEC Plan documents actions that a student must take to meet educational and career goals and is designed to promote a discussion and set forth a strategy.
 The plan delineates short- and long-term goals with the necessary implementation steps.